sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_digital _dice_uno.rst

         //show random numbers at 100 microseconds intervals

-        // If the button has not been pressed
+        //If the button has not been pressed

         randNumber = random(1,7);